muhmud/qsh/README.md

 ### Registering Connections

 You can register connections for database servers that you access frequently.
 This can also be used to store the password for the connection using the native mechanism of each SQL client.
-This is achieved using the `qsh-reg` tool.
+This is achieved using the `qsh-reg` tool, and connection data will be stored under `~/.qsh/connections`.

 For example: